TheTerabit/Books-web-api/README.md

   Endpoint url: /api/rating

-Those endpoints work fine, but rating endpoint needs to be fixed.
+Those endpoints work fine, but rating endpoint needs to be returned in descending order.
 It is going to be finished at 100% in the next few days.